Broadcasting to the Void: When You're Invisible in Your Own Home

 When the loneliness feels overwhelming, try this somatic technique.
 Place one hand on your heart and one on your belly.
 Take three slow breaths.
 Say out loud or internally: "This hurts because I'm human and humans need connection.
 My need for acknowledgment is not a flaw—it's proof that I'm wired for love."

 This isn't positive thinking.
 This is nervous system regulation combined with truth-telling.
-You're giving your body the message that even if others aren't acknowledging you, you can acknowledge yourself.
+You are giving your body the message that even if others aren't acknowledging you, you can acknowledge yourself.

 Second, externalize the pattern.
 The invisibility you're experiencing is not proof of your unworthiness—it's evidence of the other person's unavailability.
 Write this down if you need to: "Their inability to see me is about their limitations, not my value."